 Skip to main content

-Panellists on stage at the CEW Beauty Tech Summit
+Panellists speaking on stage at the CEW Beauty Tech Summit

 Last week, CEW UK held its first Beauty Tech Summit to support brands in the beauty sector on their digital transformation journey.
 With THG Ingenuity among its headline partners, the event took place at the Royal Institution of Great Britain in London and brought together speakers and attendees from leading tech and beauty businesses to discuss topics ranging from using augmented reality (AR) tools to solving supply chain issues with tech.